 This MD&A and the documents incorporated by reference herein contain certain statements which contain "forward-looking information" within the meaning of Canadian securities legislation (each a "forward-looking statement").
 All statements, other than statements of historical fact included in this MD&A, including information that address activities, events or developments that the Company expects or anticipates will or may occur in the future, are forward-looking statements.
-The use of any of the words "anticipates", "plans", "contemplates", "continues", "estimates", "expects", "intends", "proposes", "might", "may", "will", "shall", "projects", "should", "could", "would", "believe", "predict", "forecast", "pursue", "potential", "capable", "budget" and similar expressions are intended to identify forward-looking statements.
+The use of any of the words "anticipates", "contemplates", "continues", "estimates", "expects", "intends", "proposes", "might", "may", "will", "shall", "projects", "should", "could", "would", "believe", "predict", "forecast", "pursue", "potential", "capable", "budget" and similar expressions are intended to identify forward-looking statements.
 Forward-looking statements in this MD&A may include, without limitation, forward-looking statements pertaining to:

-- the Company's business objectives and milestones and the anticipated timing of execution; • - the performance of the Company's business, strategies and operations; • - the intention to expand the business, operations and potential activities of the Company; • - geographic diversification and brand recognition; - preparations to target, upon legalization, new cannabis markets; - the closure of the Focus Facility; - expectations relating to the number of patients in Israel licensed by the MOH to consume medical cannabis; - expectations of TJAC and MYM on variations of net cost of sales based on the number of pre-harvest plants, after harvest plants, the strains being grown and technological progress in the trimming machines; - the future impact of the Oranim Transaction, Panaxia Transaction, Pharm Yarok Transaction and the Vironna Transaction; - The Company's proposed acquisition of the HW Shinua and the Panaxia Pharmacy Closing and the future impact thereof; - the future product portfolios of the Group and the Company's ability to export its products, strains and genetics from Canada to Israel and Germany; - the competitive conditions of the cannabis industry and the growth of medical or adult-use recreational cannabis markets in the jurisdictions in which the Company operates; - the growth of the Company's brands in the respective jurisdictions; - the Company's retail presence, distribution capabilities and data-driven insights; - the competitive conditions of the industry, including the Company's ability to maintain or grow its market share; ٠ - cannabis licensing in Israel, Germany and Canada;
+- the Company's business objectives and milestones and the anticipated timing of execution; - the performance of the Company's business, strategies and operations; - the intention to expand the business, operations and potential activities of the Company; - · geographic diversification and brand recognition; - preparations to target, upon legalization, new cannabis markets; - expectations relating to the number of patients in Israel licensed by the MOH to consume medical cannabis; - expectations of TJAC and MYM on variations of net cost of sales based on the number of pre-harvest plants, after harvest plants, the strains being grown and technological progress in the trimming machines;

-- the anticipated decriminalization or legalization of adult-use recreational cannabis in Israel and Germany; • - expectations regarding the renewal and/or extension of the Group's licenses; • - the Group's anticipated operating cash requirements and future financing needs; - the Group's expectations regarding its revenue, expenses, profit margins and operations; • - the anticipated Gross Margins, EBITDA and Adjusted EBITDA from the Company's operations; • - future opportunities for the Company in Canada, particularly in the premium and ultra-premium segments; - future opportunities for the Company in Israel, particularly in the retail and distribution segments of the cannabis market; and • - contractual obligations and commitments.
+- the future impact of the acquisitions of the Israeli Pharmacies and the Panaxia Transaction; - the expansion of its Israeli sales channels, distribution, delivery and storage capacity, and reach to medical cannabis patients; - The Company's proposed acquisition of the HW Shinua and the Panaxia Pharmacy Closing and the future impact thereof; - the future product portfolios of the Group and the Company's ability to export its products, strains and genetics from Canada to Israel and Germany; - the opportunity and ability to expand in Germany and export to new, legal adult-use recreational cannabis markets in Europe; - the competitive conditions of the cannabis industry and the growth of medical or adult-use recreational cannabis markets in the jurisdictions in which the Company operates; - the growth of the Company's brands in the respective jurisdictions; - the Company's retail presence, distribution capabilities and data-driven insights; - the competitive conditions of the industry, including the Company's ability to maintain or grow its market share; - cannabis licensing in Israel, Germany and Canada; the anticipated decriminalization or legalization of adult-use recreational cannabis in Israel and Germany; - expectations regarding the renewal and/or extension of the Group's licenses; - the Group's anticipated operating cash requirements and future financing needs; - the Group's expectations regarding its revenue, expenses, profit margins and operations; - the anticipated Gross Margins, EBITDA and Adjusted EBITDA from the Company's operations; - the expected increase in revenue and margins in its Israeli medical cannabis market activities arising from its acquisitions - future opportunities for the Company in Canada, particularly in the premium and ultra-premium segments; - future opportunities for the Company in Israel, particularly in the retail and distribution segments of the cannabis market; and - contractual obligations and commitments.